There are truckloads of it in our oceans and rivers

 Gets in our food

-Microfibre plastic is now in most of our drinking water and fish, with untold future effects for humans.
-A recent study on fish in the south Pacific showed that 97 percent of all fish species sampled had micro-plastics.
-Eating fish that has consumed microplastic is unlikely to come without health consequences.
+Microplastic is now in most of our drinking water and fish, with untold future effects for humans.
+A recent study on fish in the south Pacific showed that 97 percent of all fish species sampled had microplastics in them.
+Eating fish that have consumed microplastic is unlikely to come without health consequences.

-44 per cent of all seabird species, 22 per cent of cetaceans (dolphin, whales), all sea turtle species have been documented with plastic in or around their bodies.
+44 percent of all seabird species, 22 percent of cetaceans (dolphin, whales) and all sea turtle species have been documented with plastic in or around their bodies.

 Contributes to carbon emissions

-Imagine a 1 litre water bottle filled one quarter of the way up with oil.
+Imagine a one litre water bottle filled one quarter of the way up with oil.
 That’s about how much oil was needed to produce the bottle.
-Plus 3 bottles of water are required to make the bottle!
+Plus three bottles of water are required to make the bottle.